Facelift Fort Worth

 What are the risks?

-The risks of a face lift include bleeding, infection, scarring, hematoma, seroma, need for drains, hair loss, asymmetry, poor cosmesis, need for further surgery, contour irregularities, suture breakage, skin necrosis, dehiscence, weight gain/loss/pregnancy can change result, nerve/vessel/muscle/airway injury, numbness, poor movement, bruising, chemosis, globe injury, visibility/palpability of product/suture, cardiac/pulmonary/stroke/DVT/PE events, death, etc.
+The risks of a facelift include bleeding, infection, scarring, hematoma, seroma, need for drains, hair loss, asymmetry, poor cosmesis, need for further surgery, contour irregularities, suture breakage, skin necrosis, dehiscence, weight gain/loss/pregnancy can change the result, nerve/vessel/muscle/airway injury, numbness, poor movement, bruising, chemosis, globe injury, visibility/palpability of product/suture, cardiac/pulmonary/stroke/DVT/PE events, death, etc.

 Am I a Candidate for Facelift Surgery?

 Good candidates for facelift surgery are those who are in good general health and have a desire to eliminate the signs of aging and reclaim their youthful good looks.
 During a consultation, we’ll discuss your medical history and talk about your aesthetic goals.